bomeara/cv/inst/extdata/presentations.md

 **September 2016**: Symposium talk on Approximate Bayesian computation for trait evolution on phylogenies at Geological Society of America annual meeting.

 August 2016: Talk on linking leaf spectra to phylogenies at Ecological Society of America 2016 annual meeting.
-Jose Eduardo Meireles, Brian O’Meara, Anna Schweiger, Aditya Singh, Phil Townsend, Susan Ustin, Michael Schaepman, Franziska Schrodt, John Gamon and Jeannine Cavender-Bares.
+Jose Eduardo Meireles, Brian O’Meara, Anna Schweiger, Aditya Singh, Phil Townsend, Susan Ustin, Michael Schaepman, Franziska Schrodt, John Gamon, and Jeannine Cavender-Bares.

+July 2016: Talk on Moving beyond black box, GTR models in phyogenetic analyses through the use of mechanistic models of sequence evolution at the Genetics Society of America: The Allied Genetics Conference in Orlando, FL.
+Mike Gilchrist, Russ Zaretzki, Cedric Landerer, Jeremy Beaulieu, and Brian O'Meara

+November 2015: Talk on Improving Phylogenetics via Population Genetics at the Society for the Study of Molecular Evolution Satellite Meeting on Mechanisms of Protein Evolution in Denver, CO.
+Mike Gilchrist, Jeremy Beaulieu, JJ Chai, and Brian O'Meara.

 **September 2015**: Talk on heterogeneity at Texas A&M

+July 2015: Talk on Moving beyond black box, GTR models in phyogenetic analyses through the use of mechanistic models of sequence evolution at the Annual Meeting of the Society for Molecular Biology & Evolution in Vienna, Austria.
+Mike Gilchrist, Jeremy Beaulieu, and Brian O'Meara

 **June 2014**: Talk on floral evolution at Evolution 2014 meeting; co-lead author was Stacey Smith, coauthors were W SArmbruster, L Harder, C Hardy, L Hileman, L Hufford, A Litt, S Magallon, S Smith, P Stevens, C Fenster, P Diggle.